Laplace-Beltrami Operator for Gaussian Splatting: Experiments

+Since the LBO matrices across different 3D representations cannot be compared directly due to varying discretization, e.g. ordering and amount of vertices, we evaluate derived properties of the operators to compare performance.
+Derived point-wise functions, like curvature, can not be compared directly under varying discretizations, either.
+In that case, we project each point to its Euclidean nearest neighbor on the ground-truth mesh and compare with this value.
+The evaluation is done with the eigenvalues, a curvature loss, the geodesic distances and shape matching accuracy.

-\paragraph{Comparisons} We compare our method to the following baselines since there are no targeted competitiors for LBO on Gaussian splatting: \begin{itemize} \item \textbf{Point Cloud:} the point cloud Laplacian on the point cloud computed from centers of the 3D Gaussian splats, \item \textbf{Mesh (GOF):} reconstructing the mesh from a 3DGS using the SOTA approach of Gaussian opacity fields~\cite{yu2024gaussian}, \item \textbf{Ours (Euclid):} our GS Laplacian using the k-nearest neighbors in Euclidean distance to compute the normal direction (as in \cite{sharp2020nonmanifold}), applied on the 3DGS filtered, \item \textbf{Ours (M+normal):} our GS Laplacian using the lowest magnitude variance direction as normal direction and using the k-nearest neighbors in Mahalanobis distance, applied on the 3DGS filtered, \item \textbf{Ours(AT+M+normal):} our GS Laplacian using the lowest magnitude variance direction as normal direction and using the k-nearest neighbors in Mahalanobis distance, applied on the 3DGS after adaptive training. \end{itemize} The ground-truth Laplace-Beltrami operator is computed from the ground-truth meshes (if given), and we use the state-of-the-art approach~\cite{sharp2020nonmanifold} to compute the Laplacian operator on both point clouds, meshes and our adaption (also see \cref{sub:bg:lbo}).
+\paragraph{Competing Methods. } We compare our method with the following baselines since no other direct approaches that define the LBO for Gaussian splatting representations exist: \begin{itemize} \item \textbf{Point Cloud (PC):} the robust point cloud Laplacian computed on centers of the 3D Gaussian splats~\cite{sharp2020nonmanifold}, \item \textbf{Mesh~(GOF):} the tufted Laplacian~\cite{sharp2020nonmanifold} on a mesh reconstructed from the state of the art 3DGS approach Gaussian opacity fields~\cite{yu2024gaussian}, \item \textbf{Ours~(Euclid):} our proposed Gaussian Laplacian using the k-nearest Euclidean neighbors to compute the normal direction (as in \cite{sharp2020nonmanifold}), applied on the outlier-filtered 3DGS (very similar to the robust point cloud Laplacian on the outlier-filtered point cloud), \item \textbf{Ours~(M+N):} our proposed Gaussian Laplacian using the k-nearest Mahalanobis neighbors and lowest magnitude variance direction as the normal, applied on the outlier-filtered 3DGS (\cref{sub:method:graph}), \item \textbf{Ours~(AT+M+N):} using the k-nearest Mahalanobis neighbors and lowest magnitude variance direction as the normal, applied on the 3DGS optimized by our proposed adaptive training (\cref{sub:method:laplacian}). \end{itemize} If given, we compute the Laplace-Beltrami operator on the ground-truth meshes as the optimal solution, and we use the state-of-the-art tufted Laplacian~\cite{sharp2020nonmanifold} to compute the Laplacian operator on both point clouds, meshes and our adaption.